kernelorg-mirror/linux_kernel_git_tomba_linux/Documentation/userspace-api/media/v4l/dev-subdev.rst

 A simple example of a multiplexed stream setup might be as follows:

 - Two identical sensors (Sensor A and Sensor B).
-Each sensor has a single source pad (pad 0) which carries a pixel data stream.
+Each sensor has a single source pad (pad 0) which carries two streams, pixel data stream and metadata stream.

 - Multiplexer bridge (Bridge).
-The bridge has two sink pads, connected to the sensors (pads 0, 1), and one source pad (pad 2), which outputs two streams.
+The bridge has two sink pads, connected to the sensors (pads 0, 1), and one source pad (pad 2), which outputs all 4 streams.

 - Receiver in the SoC (Receiver).
-The receiver has a single sink pad (pad 0), connected to the bridge, and two source pads (pads 1-2), going to the DMA engine.
-The receiver demultiplexes the incoming streams to the source pads.
+The receiver has a single sink pad (pad 0), connected to the bridge, and four source pads (pads 1-4), going to the DMA engine.
+The receiver demultiplexes the incoming streams to the four source pads.

-- DMA Engines in the SoC (DMA Engine), one for each stream.
+- Four DMA Engines in the SoC (DMA Engine).
 Each DMA engine is connected to a single source pad in the receiver.

 The sensors, the bridge and the receiver are modeled as V4L2 subdevices, exposed to userspace via /dev/v4l-subdevX device nodes.
 The DMA engines are